Object IDs shown in Hardware Sentry KM do not Match with Other Management Consoles

 KB1061 - Mar 25, 2011

-Description: This article explains why object IDs shown in Hardware Sentry KM do not match with other management consoles.
+Description: Why object IDs shown in Hardware Sentry KM do not match with other management consoles.

 Additional Keywords: Hardware Sentry KM for PATROL